Plans to build 140 new homes on playing fields at Hastings are up in the air

-Plans for the 140 homes on the Harrow Lane playing fields were approved by Hastings Borough Council in March 2022 after a strong local protest failed to get the project scrapped.
+The 140 homes on the Harrow Lane playing fields were approved by Hastings Borough Council in March 2022 after a strong local protest.

-Yorkshire based house-builder Ilke Homes was to have built the homes in Yorkshire and then transported them to Hastings.
-But this week it emerged that the firm had gone into administration.
-The news was confirmed by Clare Kennedy, partner and managing director at consultancy AlixPartners.
+Ilke Homes was to have built the homes in Yorkshire and transported them to Hastings.
+However, Clare Kennedy, partner and managing director at consultancy AlixPartners has confirmed the firm had gone into administration.

 A spokesperson from Hastings Borough Council said: “Hastings Borough Council has received the full cash consideration for the site.
 As we have sold the land, the council has no contractual involvement.